How to play the Accordion: Uniformity and the (non-)conservativity of the linear approximation of the {\lambda}-calculus (extended version): Non-conservativity wrt. the infinitary λ -calculus

 \subsection{Proof of the counterexample}

-In this (highly technical) section, we prove \cref{theorem:acc}: a reader already satisfied with the above intuitions might prefer to skip it, and jump to \cref{uniformity}.
-The key ingredient in the proof are the following well-known notions as well as the associated factorization property, due to Mitschke~\cite[cor.~5]{Mitschke79}.
+In this (essentially technical) section, we prove \cref{thm:acc}: a reader already satisfied with the above intuitions might prefer to skip it, and jump to \cref{sec:uniformity}.
+The key ingredients in the proof are the following well-known notions as well as the associated factorization property due to Mitschke~\cite[cor.~5]{Mitschke79}.